Australia Cup

 Since the Australian soccer league system provides no promotion and relegation mechanism between the first and lower divisions, part of the competition's appeal stems from the fact that it is the only way that A-League Men and lower-tier clubs can play formal competitive matches.

 Adelaide United are the most successful team with three titles.
-Macarthur FC are the defending champions after defeating Sydney United 58 in the 2022 final.
+Newcastle Jets are the defending champions after defeating Heidelberg United in the 2025 final for their first Australia Cup title.